Updated October 30, 2019

 Dataproc and Amazon EMR

-Amazon EMR and Dataproc allow you to manually adjust the number of nodes in a cluster after the cluster is started.
-You can determine the size of the cluster, as well as the scaling actions, by monitoring the performance and usage of the cluster to decide how to manage it.
+Amazon EMR and Dataproc allow you to manually or automatically adjust the number of nodes in a cluster after the cluster is started.
+For manual scaling, you can determine the size of the cluster, as well as the scaling actions, by monitoring the performance and usage of the cluster to decide how to manage it.
 In both services, users pay for the number of nodes that are provisioned.

-With Dataflow, you specify only the maximum number of nodes.
-The Dataflow runtime system then autoscales the nodes, actively managing node provisioning and allocation to different parts of the pipeline as needed.
+With Dataflow, autoscaling is enabled by default.
+You specify the maximum number of nodes, and the Dataflow runtime system autoscales the nodes, actively managing node provisioning and allocation to different parts of the pipeline as needed.
+You can also choose to manage scaling manually.

 This section discusses how costs are assessed for Amazon EMR, Dataproc, and Dataflow.